Iraqi PM says Islamic State plans subway attacks in U.S. and Paris

 New York Governor Andrew Cuomo, New York City Mayor Bill de Blasio and other local officials suggested they were unfazed, updating their public schedules on Thursday to add trips on the city's subway system to reassure millions of daily commuters.

-Bratton said in response to Abadi's comments that he sent more police to patrol subways and streets in the city which was already on high alert because of the U.N. meeting.

-Joseph Sheehan, 44, from the city's Queens borough, learned about the threats from the web.
-"They were checking bags earlier at the Port Authority.
-Seems like they do that at times of heightened alerts," he said.
+Even so, New York City Police Commissioner William Bratton said the department boosted police presence on subways and city streets after Abadi's warning.

-Officials in Chicago and Washington said they knew of no threats to their transit systems.
+Officials in Chicago and Washington D.C. said they knew of no threats to their transit systems.

 The United States and France have both launched air strikes against Islamic State targets in Iraq as part of a U.S.-led campaign to "degrade and destroy" the radical Sunni militant group, which has seized a third of both Iraq and Syria.